latent-to/developer-docs/docs/resources/glossary.md

 ### Root Proportion

-A per-subnet metric that determines what fraction of validator dividends (41% of alpha emissions) are converted to TAO and distributed to stakers on the root subnet versus remaining as alpha for subnet stakers.
+A per-subnet metric that determines what fraction of dividends to stakers on the Root Subnet  are converted to TAO versus remaining as alpha.
 Root proportion is calculated based on the relative weight of TAO staked in the root subnet compared to the total issuance for that specific subnet's alpha token.

 It determines the ratio of dividends to stakers on Subnet Zero that are emitted in TAO or in the subnet's alpha token.